Deferred entry to university

 If you haven’t decided which direction to go in, or if you think you need more time to get better grades or more qualifications, you can apply the following year instead, rather than deferring.
 Whatever you choose, you must think about it carefully and weigh up the pros and cons.

-In the academic year 2020-21, lectures may be online, with possible later starting dates than usual for the autumn term.
-However, smaller group sessions, such as seminars and tutorials, are still likely to be face-to-face with a social distancing element.
+In the academic year 2021–22, lectures may still be online, with possible later starting dates than usual for the autumn term, especially with the different type of exam situation in 2021.
+Smaller group sessions, such as seminars and tutorials, are likely to be face-to-face, possibly with a social distancing element.
 Any alterations universities make are subject to change depending on the status of the pandemic.

 Here are a few things to think about when considering deferring university this year:

-This may be more competitive as universities try to compensate for lower attendance numbers this year.
-Universities may limit numbers of students deferring for 2020 entry to stop next year’s recruitment becoming overwhelmed.
+This may be more competitive as universities try to compensate for lower attendance numbers this year and last year.
+Universities may limit numbers of students deferring for 2022 entry to stop next year’s recruitment becoming overwhelmed.

-In 2020-21, student life may function differently, especially for the first term.
-Student societies, freshers week and other social elements aren’t likely to be the same, but student unions and clubs will find inventive ways of compensating for reduced social aspects.
+In 2021–22, student life may function differently.
+Student societies, freshers week and other social elements aren’t likely to be the same, but unions and clubs will find inventive ways of compensating for reduced social aspects.
 Remember, the situation may improve or deteriorate, so these contingency plans may be reduced, extended or improved at any time.

-On the other hand, you could attend in September/October with online lectures and save money in accommodation fees and living costs.
+On the other hand, you could attend in September/October with pandemic related restrictions and save money in accommodation fees and living costs.

 Wait before you decide

 The situation will become clearer as time goes on and you can see how your university is tackling the current situation.
-It’ll be easier to make the right decision for you with more information.
+It’ll be easier to make the right decision with more information.

 Weigh up your options